The Article in 60 Seconds

 3. Social Proof & Testimonial Videos

 One of the simplest, yet still effective videos you can create is a testimonial social proof video.
-(Seriously, even if the most advanced camera equipment you have is an iPhone XR, you can make these videos.)
+(Seriously, even if the most advanced camera equipment you have is an iPhone, you can make these videos.)
 You’ll just need to film quick conversations interviews with clients describing why they chose your company or product and how it has made their life better.

 Recommended Length: Under 30 seconds each.